pradoprojects/pradoprojects.github.io/index.md

 <br/>
 <br/>

-## My thoughts on the role of UX researcher/designer
+## My thoughts on the role of User Experience Research
 #### Cuisine with a grain of Class.

 <p style="padding: 30px; font-size: xx-large; text-align: center;">  👨‍🍳 && 👨‍🏫 </p>